+- gaskets and seals;

+- switches and knobs;

+- condensate pump and condensate tank.

+Manufacturers, importers or authorised representatives of household tumble dryers shall make at least the following spare parts available to professional repairers for a minimum period of ten years after placing the last unit of the model on the market:

+- motors and motor brushes;

+- transmissions between motor and drum;

+- fan and fan wheels;

+- drums and bearings;

+- piping and related equipment including hoses, valves and filters;

+- cables and plugs;

+- printed circuit boards;

+- electronic displays;

+- pressure switches;

+- thermostats and temperature sensors;

+- software and firmware updates, including software reset;

+- shock absorbers and springs;

-- heating elements.
+- heaters and heating elements;

+- electric fuses;

--
+- tension pulley, support roller.

-Manufacturers, importers or authorised representatives of household tumble driers shall ensure that spare parts mentioned in point 1 can be replaced with the use of commonly available tools and without permanent damage to the household tumble drier.
+Manufacturers, importers or authorised representatives of household tumble dryers shall ensure that the spare parts listed in points (a) and (b) can be replaced with the use of commonly available tools and without permanent damage to the tumble dryer.

-The list of spare parts concerned by point (a) and the procedure for ordering them shall be publicly available on the free access website of the manufacturer, importer or authorised representative, at the latest two years after the placing on the market of the first unit of a model and until the end of the period of availability of these spare parts.
+The list of spare parts set out in point (a) and the procedure for ordering them shall be publicly available on the free access website of the manufacturer, importer or authorised representative, at the latest two years after the placing on the market of the first unit of a model and until the end of the period of availability of these spare parts.

+Professional repairers with access to the list of spare parts set out in point (b) will need to be registered in accordance with point (3).

 Maximum delivery time of spare parts

-During the period mentioned under (1), the manufacturer, importer or authorised representative shall ensure the delivery of the spare parts listed in (1)(a) within 15 working days after having received the order.
+During the period of 10 years of availability of spare parts mentioned in point (1), the manufacturer, importer or authorised representative shall ensure the delivery of the spare parts within 15 working days after having received the order.

-In the case of spare parts concerned by point (1)(a), the availability of spare parts may be limited to professional repairers registered in accordance with point (3)(a) and (b).

 Access to repair and maintenance information

-After a period of two years after the placing on the market of the first unit of a model and until the end of the period mentioned under (1), the manufacturer, importer or authorised representative shall provide access to the household tumble drier repair and maintenance information to professional repairers in the following conditions:
+After a period of two years after the placing on the market of the first unit of a tumble dryer model and until the end of the period of 10 years for the availability of spare parts set out in point (1)(a) the manufacturer, importer or authorised representative shall provide access to professional repairers to the repair and maintenance information of that model in the following conditions:

 the manufacturer’s, importer’s or authorised representative’s website shall indicate the process for professional repairers to register for access to information; to accept such a request, the manufacturers, importers or authorised representatives may require the professional repairer to demonstrate that:

-(i) the professional repairer has the technical competence to repair household washing machines and household washer-dryers and complies with the applicable regulations for repairers of electrical equipment in the Member States where it operates.
+(i) the professional repairer has the technical competence to repair household tumble dryers and complies with the applicable regulations for repairers of electrical equipment in the Member States where it operates.
 Reference to an official registration system as professional repairer, where such system exists in the Member States concerned, shall be accepted as proof of compliance with this point;

 (ii) the professional repairer is covered by insurance covering liabilities resulting from its activity regardless of whether this is required by the Member State.